guardline-vpn/wireguard-tools/README.md

 ### Or use the save() shorcut method to write and restart

-Note, using this method will start the WireGuard interface unless `{ noUp: true }` is passed in.
+Note, using this method will start the WireGuard interface if it's down unless `{ noUp: true }` is passed in.

 ```ts
 import path from 'path'